Articles

 Without correlation, you end up with three partial truths:

 That is not enough for incident response.
-You need to know which model response caused which tool call, which approval or policy rule allowed it, which local process executed it, which files changed, and which follow-up request sent the result back to the model.
+You need to know which model response caused which tool call, which approval or policy rule allowed it, which local process executed it, which files changed, and which follow-up request sent the result back.

 A Practical Rollout Plan